Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/index.md

 For each coupling, there is an inner loop over a set of [Problems](Problems/index.md), each solved either with a partitioned or a monolithic algorithm.

-Depending on the simulation, users can also activated [Convergence](Convergence/index.md) criteria.
+Depending on the simulation, users can also activate [Convergence](Convergence/index.md) criteria.